 Grit is a trait that we commonly use and require in life, but can it be used to determine whether we are successful or not?
 Today’s blog in the “What do we mean by Success?” series is going to look at what we mean by ‘grit’, the effects that it has on our life and if we can use it as a measure of how successful or not we are in life!

 Hello and Welcome to Sweeney’s Blogs!

-Today’s blog is the fifteenth blog in the “What do we mean by Success?” series, which is going to look at our grit and it’s impact on success for people.
-Grit is commonly mistaken as being the same as resilience, but when we look at them closely, there are some clear differences which distinguish the two.
+Today’s blog is the fifteenth blog in the “What do we mean by Success?” series, which is going to look at our grit and its impact on success for people.
+Grit is commonly mistaken as being the same as resilience, but when we look at them closely, there are some clear differences that distinguish the two.

 Resilience links in here as if you face many setbacks for a piece of work, then you need to get back up and try again, but they are different terms.
-The question here rises, how do we measure one’s success simply using their grit?
+The question here arises, how do we measure one’s success simply using grit?

 Would it be as simple as saying you have more grit than somebody else, so that means you are more successful than them?
 How would we even compare people’s grit?
 Do we look at their life and all of the things they have done, compare that to somebody else, then use that as a determiner of success?
 Would that be a ‘fair’ thing to do?
 If not, what else could we do?

 Do we take a look at the different types of grit, plus whatever else is going on in somebody’s life?
 People may have more grit in work, compared to what they have at home, or vice versa for that matter, is that taken into our consideration?
 What about all of the other things going on in their life?

 If somebody is super busy or stressed then is it fair to use that as their grit capacity?
 Is it not a fair thing to do?
 What about their job satisfaction/interests?
 If they love their job and the work that they are doing, then they would usually have more grit to get the projects that they are doing finished, wouldn’t they?